Cosmian/kms/documentation/docs/tls.md

-The server can serve requests using either plaintext HTTP or HTTP/S.
+The server can serve requests using either plaintext HTTP or HTTPS.

+When running in a zero-trust environment, the KMS server should be started using HTTPS.
+Check the [running in a zero-trust environment](./zero_trust.md) section for more information.

-To enable TLS, one can install certificates or use the certificates bot `certbot` to fetch and renew the certificates automatically.
+To enable TLS, one can provide certificates - on the command line or via the bootstrap server - or use the certificates bot `certbot` to fetch and renew the certificates automatically.

-### Installing certificates
+### Providing certificates

 The certificate (key and full chain) must be available in a PKCS#12 format.

+There are 2 ways to provide the PKCS#12 file to the server:

+- using the KMS server start command line  `--https-p12-file` and `--https-p12-password` options
+- via the bootstrap server on a TLS connection when the KMS server is started in this mode.
+This is more secure than the command line.

+A PKCS#12 file should be provided to the KMS server via the bootstrap server in a [zero-trust environment](./zero_trust.md).

+##### Configuring HTTPS via the bootstrap server
+Configuring HTTPS via the bootstrap TLS connection is described in [Bootstrapping the KMS server start](bootstrap.md).

+##### Configuring HTTPS via the command line

 Specify the certificate name and mount the file to docker.

 Say the certificate is called `server.mydomain.com.p12`, is protected by the password `myPass`, and is in a directory called `/certificate` on the host disk.